Read Proverbs 17 here (text coming …) or at Bible Gateway.

 lamed ל = shepherd’s staff, thus teach, yoke, to, bind

 According to the Ancient Hebrew Lexicon, the root of its meaning is found in the bet + lamed pair, which is the heart of the verb, “to flow.”
 The home (bet) is the center of authority (lamed), the source from which life flows.
 “River,” another cognate word, encapsulates the same idea of life-giving water flowing from its source.
-The negative spin on the verb is “nothing,” as when water is poured out and it flows away to no purpose, until nothing is left.
-So the Hebrew Root Word parable is telling of the seed (nun) which flows (bet + lamed) to no result, a vain or empty thing.
+The negative spin on the verb is “nothing,” as when water is poured out on pavement and it flows away to no purpose, until nothing is left.
+The Hebrew Root Word parable is of the seed (nun) which flows (bet + lamed) to no result, a vain or empty thing.
 This verb is the root of the Hebrew word for bestiality.

 “They have moved Me to jealousy with that which is not God; they have provoked Me to anger with their vanities; and I will move them to jealousy with those who are not a people; I will provoke them to anger with a foolish [nabal] nation.”
 Deu 32:12